HenestrosaDev/ios-interview-questions/README.md

  		- Contains the data and the logic for manipulating that data, including notifying the controller when data changes.
  		- In an iOS app, the model might represent the data that is stored in a database or fetched from a web service.
  	- **View**:
- 		- Represents the UI of your app, displaying data to the user.
+ 		- Represents the UI of an app, displaying data to the user.
  		- Views might include things like buttons, labels, text fields, and images.
 		- Binds to the **ViewModel** to automatically reflect changed in the data.
 		- In an iOS app, they can be created using UIKIt (programatically or with the Interface Builder) or SwiftUI.